PdxCodeGuild/Programming101/units/unit-3.md

 - [Conditionals: if/else Overview (w3schools)](https://www.w3schools.com/python/python_conditions.asp)

-We can use condtional statements to run code using our comparison operators
+We can use condtional statements to run code using our comparison operators.

-This can be achieved by using the `if` keyword
+This can be achieved by using the `if` keyword.

 ```python
 x = 4